sematic-ai/sematic/docs/types.md

 # Types

 Sematic comes with a number of types for greater convenience.
+These types may have special support within Sematic, such as custom visualizations in the UI.

 ## `Link` type